zammad/zammad-admin-documentation/channels/email/advanced/sendmail.rst

 Now, you should see a new **Email Account** entry in the admin settings panel:

 .. figure:: /images/channels/zammad_email_sendmail.png
-   :alt: The new, outbound-only email channel appears in the Admin Settings Email panel.
+   :alt: The new, outbound-only email channel appears in the admin settings email panel.
    :align: center

    Use the **Add** button under the **Email Address** heading to add new email addresses to send from.